ubihazard/ddr5-spd-recovery/README.md

   * Check RSWP status and add RSWP (reversible[^1] software protection) to your RAM modules to prevent their accidental corruption by junk software again.
       * Only for very experienced and knowledgeable users who understand what they are doing and realize the potential danger involved.

 [^1]: The “reversible” in this abbreviation is a misnomer.
-Once added by software means (e.g. via SMBus on your mainboard), it is not really reversible without a dedicated hardware DDR RAM programming device.
+Once added by software means (e.g. via SMBus on your mainboard), it is not really reversible without a dedicated hardware DDR5 RAM programming device.
 So it is “reversible” in a sense that it *can* still be reversed, – just no longer by software means, which were used to add it in the first place.

 ## Installation